-Facilitation - Facilitating meetings or events involving stakeholders such as workgroups, boards, councils, commissions, or coalitions, may include organizing the meeting or event, guiding conversations, summarizing diverse viewpoints.
+Facilitation - Facilitating meetings involving stakeholders such as workgroups, boards, and councils may include organizing the meeting or event, guiding conversations, summarizing viewpoints.
 Convening groups by bringing together diverse stakeholders who represent a range of perspectives on a topic to lead collective action, may include calling and planning the meeting, engaging other entities to join in the work, and securing commitment for agreed upon action.
-Representing Extension by participating in meetings or events that build partnerships, coalition building, and networks for effective problem solving and action within and across communities, may include providing subject matter expertise during group discussions and representing Extension on workgroups, boards, councils, commissions etc.
+Representing Extension by attending and participating in meetings or events that build partnerships for effective problem solving and action within and across communities, may include providing subject matter expertise during group discussions and representing Extension on county and community teams, workgroups, boards, councils, commissions etc.

-Core Elements: involvement of multiple stakeholders; multiple possible roles; efforts toward collective impact; policy, systems, and environmental changes; may or may not be an Extension sponsored meeting
+Core Elements: involvement of stakeholders; multiple possible roles; efforts toward collective impact; may or may not be an Extension sponsored meeting

-Examples Include: workgroups, boards, councils, taskforces, forums, planning teams
+Examples Include: workgroups, EMG/ECA/Cattlemans/Beekeepers monthly board meetings, councils, taskforces, forums, planning teams